cniblock/Walking-Anglesey/README.md

 8. **Access the App**:
    - Open your web browser and go to `http://127.0.0.1:8000/` to view the application locally.

+## Updates Based on Assessor's Feedback

+After receiving feedback on the project, several changes and improvements have been made to address the issues raised and enhance the overall functionality and design.
+Below is a list of changes:

+### 1. **Fixed CRUD Functionality**
+- Implemented missing Create, Read, Update, and Delete (CRUD) functionality for comments and posts.
+- Users can now successfully add, edit, and delete their comments on blog posts.
+- Admins can now fully approve, edit, and delete walking routes and posts.

+### 2. **Enhanced Agile Documentation**
+- User stories were refined with better structure and more detailed acceptance criteria.
+- Added user stories related to the new features, including CRUD functionality, custom error pages, and admin privileges.

+### 3. **Custom Error Pages**
+- Added custom error pages for 403, 404, and 500 errors to improve user experience when encountering issues.
+    - **403 Forbidden**: Displayed when a user tries to access restricted content.
+    - **404 Page Not Found**: Displayed when a user navigates to a non-existent page.
+    - **500 Server Error**: Displayed when there is an issue with the server.
+- Included images and better design for these error pages.
+- Added handling of error views in `views.py` and updated `urls.py` to manage custom error pages.

+### 4. **Wireframes and Mockups**
+- Added wireframes and mockups for all key pages in the README.
+- Included a visual representation of the user interface, providing clear insight into the design process.

+### 5. **Improved Deployment Documentation**
+- Expanded the "Deployment & Local Development" section of the README.
+- Provided step-by-step instructions on how to deploy the application on Heroku and how to run it locally.
+- Documented necessary environment variables and database setup, improving clarity for future developers.

+### 6. **Improved Commit Messages**
+- Following the assessor’s advice, we improved the commit messages to make them more descriptive and specific about the changes made.
+- Ensured commits are atomic and focused on individual changes, making the Git history easier to follow.

+### 7. **Test Coverage**
+- Reviewed and updated the automated and manual tests to ensure they cover all key functionalities, especially CRUD operations.
+- Documented all tests in the README, including descriptions of the tests and their results.

+---

+These changes were made to enhance the user experience, improve functionality, and ensure that the application meets the required assessment criteria.
+The updates make the project more robust, scalable, and user-friendly, while also improving the backend logic and documentation.

 ### Bugs